Bastian Buus: GT World Challenge Europe Endurance Cup

-In 2021, Buus joined his regular team Allied Racing for three races, starting from the 24 Hours of Spa in the GT World Challenge Europe Endurance Cup - Silver Cup, where Buus came 9th in his category, he came 14th at the Nürburgring and 15th in the Circuit de Barcelona-Catalunya.
+In 2021, Buus joined his regular team Allied Racing for three races, starting from the 24 Hours of Spa in the GT World Challenge Europe Endurance Cup - Silver Cup, where Buus came ninth in his category, he came 14th at the Nürburgring and 15th in the Circuit de Barcelona-Catalunya.

 Buus rejoined the championship in 2024, competing with Lionspeed GP.
 He competed in the bronze category, and got one podium at the third round at the Nürburgring.
 Buus retired from the final two races of the season at Monza and Jeddah, getting his maiden fastest lap in the latter.

-In the bronze category, he finished the championship in 19th with 20 points, and in the overall championship he didn't score a point, with his highest result being a 28th at the Nürburgring.
+In the bronze category, Buus finished the championship in 19th with 20 points, and in the overall championship he didn't score a point, with his highest result being a 28th at the Nürburgring.

 Asian Le Mans Series

 Buus made his debut in the series for Earl Bamber Motorsport in the GT class of the 2023–24 season, where he partnered Thai racing driver Tanart Sathienthirakul, and Indonesian racing driver Setiawan Santoso.
 He had a best result of 11th in the first round of the championship at the Sepang International Circuit.
 He and his teammates came 29th in the championship.